 Every fall, dancing, music and song fill the Vienna Ballfield as descendants and friends of Eastern Shore Native American tribes gather to honor and celebrate the rich culture and traditions of Dorchester County and its indigenous people.
 Organized by the Nause-Waiwash Band of Indians, the annual festival features ceremonies, demonstrations, competitions, games and authentic food and crafts.

-Native music was played by a flutist from South America, three native drum groups played dancers could dance the potato dance, the grass dance and the sneak-up dance.
+One year, Native music was played by a flutist from South America, three native drum groups played so dancers could dance the potato dance, the grass dance and the sneak-up dance.
 A tomahawk throw offered a chance for those who wanted to test their skills.
 A team of sleigh dogs also provided a demonstration from the Native Alaskans’ culture.